influxdata/telegraf/plugins/inputs/systemd_units/README.md

     - active_code (int, see below)
     - sub_code (int, see below)

-The following additional metrics are available whe using `subcommand = "show"`:
+The following additional metrics are available using the `show` mode:

 - systemd_units:
   - tags: